-Incorporation of proprietary N-stabilizing elements or "scavengers," which include both Ti- and Zr-based ferroalloys, may offer additional possibilities for treating binder-induced porosity defects.
-Likewise, in-the-mold inoculating tablets incorporating Zr for N control, and small amounts of Se for H control, also offer promise for defect elimination.
+Because of the sub-surface nature of the defects, the incorporation of large amounts of alloying elements that form stable nitrogen compounds may not be needed since only these sub-surface layers are affected.
+Incorporation of proprietary nitrogen stabilizing elements or "scavengers," which include both titanium and zirconium based ferroalloys, may offer additional possibilities for treating binder induced porosity defects.
+Likewise, inmold inoculating tablets incorporating zirconium for nitrogen control and small amounts of selenium for hydrogen control also offer promise for defect elimination.

-Although the porosity studies focused on using ladle additions of N-stabilizing ferroalloys, the use of beneficiated ilmenite ore has also been shown to be a very effective method of introducing the element Ti.
-Mikelonis42 reported that ilmenite ore was the most costeffective method of introducing 0.04-0.07% Ti levels to cupolamelted irons.
-The ilmenite was added as 3x2 in.
-(7.6x5.1 cm) ilmenite ore to the cupola charge.
-In this research, it was reported that Ti recovery levels were 30-40% of the total amount of Ti in the ore.
-Other developments aimed at improving Ti recoveries are based on using beneficiated ilmenite ore that incorporates a proprietary blend of halide-containing fluxes.43 Such products are available in the form of a briquette or tablet, and can be used as either a furnace addition or ladle addition.
-These products may also provide improved melt quality by coalescing liquid and/or solid slags with the mild fluxing agents incorporated in the tablet or briquette.
+Although the porosity studies focused on using ladle additions of nitrogen stabilizing ferroalloys, the use of beneficiated ilminite ore has also been shown to be a very effective method of introducing the element titanium.
+Mikelonis reported that ilmenite ore was the most cost effective method of introducing 0.04 to 0.07 percent titanium levels to cupola melted irons.
+The ilmenite was added as 3 in. x 2 in. ilmenite ore to the cupola charge.
+In this research, it was reported that titanium recovery levels were 30 to 40 percent of the total amount of titanium in the ore.
+Other developments aimed at improving titanium recoveries are based on using beneficiated ilmenite ore that incorporate a proprietary blend of halide containing fluxes.
+Such products are available in the form of a briquette or tablet and can be used either as a furnace addition or ladle addition.
+These products may also provide improved melt quality by coalescing liquid and / or solid slags with the mild fluxing agents incorporated in the tablet or briquette.